autokey/autokey/Installing.md

 * pyinotify
 * python-xlib

-Install AutoKey from the Python3 [AutoKey GitHub repository][autorepo] for your user only:
+Install AutoKey from the Python [AutoKey GitHub repository][autorepo] for your user only:

-    $ pip3 install --user git+https://github.com/autokey-py3/autokey
+    $ pip3 install --user git+https://github.com/autokey/autokey

 AutoKey will be located in your user directory: `~/.local/bin/autokey`